sushilkadu-yara/gelato/tech_design/tech_design.md

 ## Bugs in the existing system

 - When user tries to share an image, it takes 2-3 seconds to load share option.
 Reason being, image data needs to be downloaded before the images.
 This can be improved by showing loader.

+## Challeges

+- I had faced one issue related to use of hooks.
+It was working fine in development but in release build it was giving invalid use of hooks error.
+Had to spend atleast 10 hours to get around this issue.
+Overall it was a good learning since I was using hooks for the very first time.
+- Image caching, previously I had used 2 packages for caching but both were not working with picsum because auth token that gets dynamically.
+I had spent good amount of time on this but I had to let this feature go because of timelines.
+  I wish to work on this further.